benjsto/BSWeasel/README.md

 I have only tested this on an iPhone 5, so I'm not sure how the video preview and images will scale on smaller or non-Retina displays.

+I make use of Paul Solt's nice UIImage-Conversion (https://github.com/PaulSolt/UIImage-Conversion) to get easy raw bitmap arrays and convert back to UIImages.